phpMussel/phpMussel/_docs/readme.vi.txt

    - Maximum allowable number of API lookups to perform per individual scan iteration.
-Because each additional API lookup will add to the total time required to complete each scan iteration, you may wish to stipulate a limitation in order to expediate the overall scan process.
+Because each additional API lookup will add to the total time required to complete each scan iteration, you may wish to stipulate a limitation in order to expedite the overall scan process.
 When set to 0, no such maximum allowable number will be applied.
 Set to 10 by default.
    "maximum_api_lookups_response"
    - What to do if the maximum allowable number of API lookups is exceeded?